kazabooboo/gizra.com/_posts/2012-10-31-message-subscribe-a-new-subscription-system.md

 ###Sending notifications
 Before we talk about sending notifications, note that I never wrote the word “email”.
 Message-notify is a pluggable module, that allows you to add “Message-notifiers”.
 There’s a default implementation for email, but you are also able to add Text-messages, IRC, Fax or Postal-pigeons.

-So, Message-subscribe iterates over all the users, and all over the notifiers, as in fact a user can get the same Message as email <em>and</em> as a Text-message.
-I say same <em>Message</em> as in same Message entity, not same message as message text -- In Message-notify you can have different text for different notifiers thanks to the module’s integration with view-modes.
+So, Message-subscribe iterates over all the users, and all over the notifiers, as in fact a user can get the same Message as email _and as a Text-message.
+I say same _Message as in same Message entity, not same message as message text -- In Message-notify you can have different text for different notifiers thanks to the module’s integration with view-modes.

 ###Bonus
 *There’s a UI!
 We are showing tabs for every valid flag, and the content of that tab is a View.
 You can easily change the used View via admin settings